-The national objective of the CEWRI Program is to benefit low-and moderate-income (LMI) persons (below 80% Area Median Family Income (AMFI) according to the U.S. Department of Housing and Urban Development (HUD) Modified Income Limits for Puerto Rico under the CDBG-DR Program).
+The national objective of the CEWRI Program is to benefit low-and moderate-income (LMI) persons, defined as those whose earnings fall below eighty percent (80%) Area Median Family Income (AMFI) according to the U.S. Department of Housing and Urban Development (HUD) Modified Income Limits for Puerto Rico under the Community Development Block Grant- Disaster Recovery (CDBG-DR) Program.
 The Puerto Rico Department of Housing (PRDOH) has set a goal to expend one hundred percent (100%) of CEWRI Program funds on projects that result in a benefit to LMI individuals or that demonstrably serve LMI areas.